 While some might think infants and toddlers are too young for real learning, the opposite is actually true.
-85-90% of brain development takes place from birth to five years old1.
 Everything a little one sees, hears, touches, tastes and smells is teaching them something.
 This connects to the Montessori idea of an “absorbent mind,” which likens a little one’s brain to a sponge made for learning.
 Every experience teaches them something new about the world and their role in it.

 Caregivers as Guides